 - Decreased appetite

 - Digestive problems

 - Increased risk of heart attack or stroke

 - Increased talkativeness

 - Irritability or mood swings

 - Muscle twitching

 Although little is known about the basuco drug, due to its similarity to cocaine, it’s safe to say that it can also produce similar long-term effects.
 Some possible long-term side effects of basuco use include disturbances in heart rhythm, heart attacks, headaches, seizures, strokes, and coma.
 You can also overdose on basuco.
 Some possible symptoms of a basuco overdose may include elevated heart rate, rise in body temperature (hyperthermia), chest pains, tremors, nausea, and/or vomiting.

-Whether you’re addicted to Colombia’s coca paste or any other drug of abuse, we can help.
-Call BHOPB at 561-220-3981 for more information about our cocaine addiction treatment and other methods of addiction treatment in Palm Beach.
+Whether you’re addicted to Colombia’s coca paste or any other drug, we can help.
+Call Behavioral Health of the Palm Beaches now at 561-220-3981 for more information about our cocaine addiction treatment and other methods of addiction treatment in Lake Worth.